danielffnando/tasks/README.md

 ## interactive mode
 Start interactive mode by running tasks.py without any argument.
-Type one of the following comamnds and answer the prompts h, help         show this help message l, list         list all tasks n, new          create a new task t, toggle       toggle task status r, rename       rename a task d, delete       delete a task c, config       edit flags in tasks.config file
+Type one of the following comamnds and answer the prompts
+- h, help         show this help message
+- l, list         list all tasks
+- n, new          create a new task
+- t, toggle       toggle task status
+- r, rename       rename a task
+- d, delete       delete a task
+- c, config       edit flags in tasks.config file (not supported yet)